Many of us have home improvement projects. A little pre-project planning using readily available tools can often avoid mistakes.

 Steps for laying out tile patterns for the bathroom:

-1. Measure the exact dimensions of the bathroom floor and any objects that will need to be tiled around.
+1. Measure the bathroom floor’s exact dimensions and any objects that will need to be tiled around.

 2. Transfer the floor measurements to a scale line outline drawing using the above grid and ruler spacings for scale.

-3. Created two square template objects, one representing a 12 inch tile and the other to represent a 6 inch tile.
+3. Created two square template objects, representing a 12-inch tile and the other representing a 6-inch tile.
 These will be duplicated during the step below.

-5. Once you have the pattern of tiles laid out that you like, you can number each tile and the tile cuts/pieces to get a total tiles needed count.
+5. Once you have the tiles’ pattern laid out that you like, you can number each tile and the tile cuts/pieces to get the total tiles needed count.

 6. This pattern will also serve as a guide to quickly and efficiently tile your floor, hopefully without waste of time or material.